A checklist on where to start, and what to do first

-Processes used in quality framework should be mapped and updated to meet requirements of the ISO 9001 standard.
+Processes used in the quality framework should be mapped and updated to meet the requirements of the ISO 9001 standard.

 Templates should be developed for all of the controlled document types you intend to use.
 Templates should have consistent styles and formats so that documents are easy to read and navigate.
 Each template must meet controlled document requirements.
 Procedures and Work Instructions should have Purpose, Scope and Responsibilities sections.
 A company logo can also be included with the document header.

 Quality Policy contains Quality Objectives of organization which are present at all level and which establish measurable processes to assure your product or service meets stated requirements.

 A Documentation Control System must be created to manage the creation, approval, distribution, revision, storage, and disposal of the various types of documentation that your company develops.
 Your document control systems should be as simple and as easy to operate as possible but sufficient to meet ISO 9001 requirements (it should contain unique ID, revision control, change history summary, signatures & verification signature, date of versions and revisions).

 The principle of ISO 9001 document control is that employees should have access to the documentation and records needed to fulfill their responsibilities.

 The Quality System should be put into practice.

 Select an independent Registration Body that is officially accredited to issue Quality System certifications.
 They make audit the company’s Quality System and if it’s successful, it gets certified.